Baltoli/project-docs/notes/log.md

   to generate a `ManifestFile` given constituent parts (Automata and Usages).
   From this we can then implement the recursive walk accept / reject style that will be used for the `acq_rel` analysis.
+* Have replaced some parts of the `Manifest` code with uses of `std::unique_ptr`, as the legacy LLVM reimplementation has been deprecated.
+It would be worthwhile to fix up the rest of the code.
+* Also another quality of life problem - there's a problem with how `llvm-lit` is running tests (to do with an output option), so probably wise to fix that before I do any major reshuffling of TESLA internals.